kalkih/mini-graph-card/README.md

   $ wget https://github.com/kalkih/mini-graph-card/releases/download/v0.9.4/mini-graph-card-bundle.js
   ```

+3. Add the resource reference as decribed below.

+### Add resource reference

-3. Add a reference to `mini-graph-card-bundle.js` inside your `ui-lovelace.yaml`:
+If you configure Lovelace via YAML, add a reference to `mini-graph-card-bundle.js` inside your `configuration.yaml`:

   ```yaml
   resources:
     - url: /local/mini-graph-card-bundle.js?v=0.9.4
       type: module
   ```

+Else, if you prefer the graphical editor, use the menu to add the resource:

+1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
+2. Navigate to Configuration -> Lovelace Dashboards -> Resources Tab.
+Hit orange (+) icon
+3. Enter URL `/local/mini-graph-card-bundle.js` and select type "JavaScript Module".
+4. Restart Home Assistant.

 ## Updating
 **If you have a version older than v0.0.8 installed, please delete the current files and follow the installation instructions again.**